silentDoc/processing_gfx/NoiseTheory/readme.md

 ## Value Noise

-This section is placed on a [dedicated file](valuenoise.md)
+This section is placed on a [dedicated file](value_noise.md)

 ## Perlin Noise

-This section is also placed on a [dedicated file](perlinnoise.md) (WIP)
+This section is also placed on a [dedicated file](perlin_noise.md) (WIP)

-## Related topics and applications
+## Related topics

+### Interpolation insights

-In this section we detail how the **interpolation methods** work and their properties, as they are key factors to yield continuous and smooth noise signals.
+In this section we detail how the **interpolation methods and fade function** work and their properties, as they are key factors to yield continuous and smooth noise signals.

-In the second part, examples on how to generate textures using noise is also provided.

 This section is also placed on a [dedicated file](relatedtopicsapplications.md) (WIP)

+### Composition and Textures

+Noise signals and the ability to compose several of them together, along with other math function signals open a lot of possibilities in form of terrain generation, textures and other things.

+I review the ones proposed by Perlin in a [dedicated file](composition_and_textures.md) (WIP)

 ## Noise in Processing

+Finally, a review on how to use the built in noise function in processing is also provided [here](noise_in_processing.md) (WIP)

 ## Sources and articles